Alcohol addiction, also known as an alcohol use disorder, refers to the inability to control drinking despite negative consequences.

 Blackouts happen because the person drinks enough alcohol to temporarily block the transfer of memories, which occurs in an area of the brain called the hippocampus.

-The developing brain also makes teens and young adults more vulnerable to becoming addicted to alcohol and other substances.
+The developing brain also makes teens and young adults more vulnerable to excessive alcohol and drug abuse.

 Take the first step on the path to rehabilitation and recovery.
 We’re available 24/7.